ftCLI/FoundryTools-CLI/README.md

 * copy
 * set-linegap

-#### General options
+#### General options:
-These options are valid for all the following commands:
+These options are valid for all the subcommands:

 ##### -o, -output-dir
 The directory where the output files are to be created.
 If it doesn't exist, will be created.
 If not specified, files